manush-7/api-demo/README.md

 ### 5. Deploy and test the API
 Deploy the API in the API Gateway console

-1.Choose Deploy API from the Actions dropdown menu.
+1. Choose Deploy API from the Actions dropdown menu.

-2. For Deployment stage, choose [new stage].
+1. For Deployment stage, choose [new stage].

-3. For Stage name, enter test.
+1. For Stage name, enter test.

-4. If desired, enter a Stage description.
+1. If desired, enter a Stage description.

-5. If desired, enter a Deployment description.
+1. If desired, enter a Deployment description.

-6. Choose Deploy.
+1. Choose Deploy.

-7. Note the API's Invoke URL.
+1. Note the API's Invoke URL.

 ### 6. Use browser and Postman to test an API with Lambda proxy integration